rtrppl/orgrr/readme.md

 - Bug fix for orgrr-check-for-container-file

 **0.9**:
-- Optimizing/Rewrite of code for straight package management (in preparation of an potential MELPA release)
+- Optimizing/Rewrite of code for straight package management (in preparation of a potential MELPA release)
 - Changes to orgrr-toggle-window-mode
 - `C-u orgrr-show-related-notes` now considers backlinks for all containers
 - `C-u orgrr-show-backlinks` now considers backlinks for all containers